Electricity Laws and Incentives in New Jersey

 (Reference New Jersey Statutes 40:55D-5 and 40:55D-66.19)

-Electric Vehicle (EV) and EV Charging Station Deployment Goals
+Electric Vehicle (EV) and EV Charger Deployment Goals

 The State of New Jersey will work to increase the number of EVs and related infrastructure to meet the following state goals:

-- By December 31, 2025, there must be 400 direct current fast charging (DCFC) stations and 1,000 Level 2 EV charging stations installed and available for public use at minimally 200 locations.
-75 locations must include at least two DCFC stations installed along travel corridors, while 100 locations must include at least two DCFC stations in community locations.
-Additionally, 15% of all multi-family residential properties must include EV charging station infrastructure and 20% of all franchised overnight lodging must have EV charging stations available for guests.
+• By December 31, 2025, there must be 400 direct current (DC) fast chargers and 1,000 Level 2 EV chargers installed and available for public use at a minimum of 200 locations.
+Seventy-five locations must include at least two DC fast chargers installed along travel corridors, while 100 locations must include at least two DC fast chargers in community locations.
+Additionally, 15% of all multi-family residential properties must include EV charger infrastructure, and 20% of all franchised overnight lodging must have EV chargers available for guests.
+At least 330,000 of the total number of registered light-duty vehicles in the state must also be EVs.

 NJDEP and NJBPU must prepare and submit a report to the governor and legislature every five years on the state of the EV market in New Jersey, progress towards achieving the above goals, barriers to the achievement of the goals, and recommendations for legislative or regulatory action to address barriers.